Ohio’s current minimum wage is $8.55 for employers whose gross receipts are greater than $314,000.

 Related topic covered on other pages include:

-Ohio requires an employer to pay overtime to employees, unless otherwise exempt, at the rate of 1½ times the employee’s regular rate of pay for all hours worked in excess of 40 hours in a workweek.
-OH Div. of Labor: Minumum Wage Laws.
+Ohio labor laws require an employer to pay overtime to employees, unless otherwise exempt, at the rate of 1½ times the employee’s regular rate of pay for all hours worked in excess of 40 hours in a workweek.
+OH Rev. Code 4111.03.
 See FLSA: Overtime for more information regarding overtime requirements.

 Meals and Breaks

-Ohio employers must provide employees under the age of eighteen (18) a 30-minute uninterrupted break when working more than five (5) consecutive hours.
+Ohio labor laws require employers to provide employees under the age of eighteen (18) a 30-minute uninterrupted break when working more than five (5) consecutive hours.
 Ohio Rev. Code 4109.07(C).

 Ohio does not require employers to provide breaks, including lunch breaks, for workers eighteen (18) years old or older.
 An employer who chooses to provide a break in excess of twenty (20) minutes does not have to pay wages for lunch periods or other breaks if the employee is free to leave the worksite, in fact takes their lunch or break, and the employee does not actually perform work.
 According to federal law, breaks twenty (20) minutes or shorter typically must be paid.
 DOL: Breaks and Meal Periods.